hanwendong1/VirtualGaming/content/4-Catan.md

 **Development Cards (25)**

-Development cards cannot be traded or stole.
+Development cards cannot be traded or stolen.
 You may only play 1 development card during your turn.
-You can play the card at any time, even before you roll the dice.
-You may not, however, play a card that you bought during the same turn.
+You may not play a card that you bought during the same turn.
 Victory point cards are only revealed when the game is over, either you or an opponent reaches 10 or more victory points and declares victory.
 - Knight (14): Place robber in any tile and steal 1 card from an adjacent tile.
 - Year of Plenty (2): Take any 2 resource cards you want from the bank.
 - Road Building (2): Build 2 free roads.